- Region: Indian Ocean

 If you have purchased travel insurance, your policy will likely include a 24/7 emergency assistance service to help you locate care and coordinate payment.
 Be sure to have their phone number with you at all times.

-While in Mauritius, you will be able to phone to Canada through a Canadian operator by dialing a Canada-direct number: 01-110.
+While in Reunion, you will be able to phone to Canada through a Canadian operator by dialing a Canada-direct number: 0-800-99-0016.
+Public phones may require coins or a phone card.

 Make sure that your passport is valid for the whole length of your trip.